OntimizeWeb/ontimize-web-templates/templates/form/02-form/README.md

 2. Configure the `o-grid` modifying the values for the inputs `service-type`, `entity`,`keys`, `parent-keys`, `columns` and `quick-filter-columns`.
 See section 10 for details.
 For more information consult the following url <https://ontimizeweb.github.io/docs/v15/components/data/grid/overview>.

+  - Via <o-grid> inputs ``query-on-bind="true"`` and ``query-on-init="false"`` we ensure the first grid query is triggered only after the form data is ready.
+For more information about it click [here](https://ontimizeweb.github.io/docs/v15/components/service/service-base/overview#binding-to-local-data)

 <br/>

 3. Add the translations you want to use on your app ​​to the `en.json` and `es.json` files of your project